Hawaii Pua Aloalo Flower

 Senator GabbardThe Hawaii Green Amendment was re-proposed by Senator Mike Gabbard for the 2024 legislative session.

 After having its first hearing, the Hawaiʻi Senate Committee on Agriculture and Environment voted unanimously on February 9, 2024 in favor of adding the proposed Environmental Rights Amendment (aka the Hawaiʻi Green Amendment SB2933) to the state constitution’s Bill of Rights.
 The amendment, as proposed, would create an enforceable individual right for all people of the state, including future generations to: “clean water and air, a healthful environment and climate, healthy native ecosystems, and beaches”.
+The amendment did not make it through the entire process and is expected to be re-proposed in 2025.

 Our Grassroots Partners include: Hawaii Reef Coalition, Our Revolution Hawaii, 350 Hawaii, Hawaii Youth Coalition, Climate Protectors Coalition, Surfrider Foundation Hawai’i Region, Kahana Foundation, Environmental Caucus of the Democratic Party of Hawai’i, Kauai Women’s Caucus, Kauai Climate Action Coalition, and the Center for Biological Diversity.